tiagotrocoli/Embedded-Systems-Projects/README.md

 FreeRTOS projects:
 - Multitasking projects that use FreeRTOS, CMSIS and peripheral of STM32F407xx boards.

-It's based on the book:
-- ARM-Based Microcontroller Multitasking Projects Using the FreeRTOS

 # 2. Description of main projects <br />

 ### 2.1 &nbsp; ON-OFF temperature controller <br />